sharukuffair/Tailwind-Starter-Pack/README.md

 # Tailwind-Starter-Pack
-A Tailwind starter pack to get you started on tailwind.
+A Tailwind starter pack to get you start with tailwind.